First Strike FSC Pistol Review & Magazine Setup

 [Mark] What, you got a pistol now.

-Yes Well, they've had a couple of pistols.
+Yes well, they've had a couple of pistols.
 This one's kind of, revamped re-modified, from their previous version.
 So let's hop right on into this bad boy.
-First off price point on this very compact pistol. $319.95 First strike did a pretty solid job, with revamping it from their previous versions.
-I know if you can fact check me, Mark.
-I believe the grip, the actual grip on the pistol is 20% smaller than the previous version, of what they had out.
+First off, the price point on this very compact pistol is $319.95 First strike did a pretty solid job, with revamping it from their previous versions.
+If you can fact check me, Mark, I believe the grip, the actual grip on the pistol is 20% smaller than the previous version, of what they had out.